kitgarbutt/mphys-kitgarbutt/README.md

 Photons emit from the LED, following a sinusoidal probability distribution, and reflect of various surfaces until they are absorbed by the leaf.
 The points on the x axis where the photons are absorbed are recorded and outputted.

 The purpose of this is to study the uniformity of illumination.

-This version is very basic as we are at the beginning of our project.
 (In collaboration with @JackAYoung301)

 <p align="left">
   <img src="274207123_5212102385487366_2221284332605063388_n.jpg" width="400" title="hover text">
 </p>

-(In this version, h_l is set to 0)
+Week 5 Changes:
+ - Added partial specularity
+ - Added absorption of camera
+ - Added histograms of absorption position and agle data